 Facility Needs Assessment

-In 2021, the City engaged a consultant to conduct a Facility Needs Assessment (FNA) to comprehensively understand and plan for addressing many shortcomings of City facilities.
-The project explored how municipal building spaces can more efficiently provide services to the public, enhance collaboration across City departments, improve the safety of City staff and the public, and connect the community to the City organization that serves them.
+The assessment explored how municipal building spaces can more efficiently provide services to the public, enhance collaboration across City departments, improve the safety of City staff and the public, and connect the community to the City organization that serves them.

 A Long Overdue Assessment

 The City has not evaluated organization-wide facility needs in more than 50 years.
-As with any City infrastructure system, it is important to have a plan for how the building system will meet the demands of the community into the future.
+As with any infrastructure system, it is important to have a plan for how the building system will meet the demands of the community into the future.
 But a plan is only the first step in the process.
 A typical timeline for major facility investments starts with assessing the need and determining the best path forward at a conceptual level — that is what we have accomplished through the Facilities Needs Assessment.

 The focus of the 2021 project was on improving staff functionality, concentrating on the employee areas within each facility.
 The project included a review of 17 sites in the City organization’s portfolio, which house staff from all 10 departments.
 The City chose to perform a portfolio-wide assessment in order to avoid a siloed approach to solutions and to better explore opportunities for synergies among departments, for operations, resources, and common spaces, in the delivery of services to the community.